 Flat Betting

-This is the most straightforward sports betting bankroll management strategy, and one that simply requires you to set an initial betting unit and not deviate from this.
-This essentially means that you’ll stake the same amount on each match or outcome, regardless of confidence levels, odds and your own form analysis.
+This is the most straightforward sports betting bankroll management strategy and one that simply requires you to set an initial betting unit and not deviate from this.
+This essentially means that you’ll stake the same amount on each match or outcome, regardless of confidence levels, odds, and your own form analysis.

-In some cases, you may decide to factor in the sportsbook’s vigorish into your flat betting strategy.
+So, you would wager the same amount whether you’re backing a -150 favorite or a +700 underdog.
+In some cases, you may decide to factor the sportsbook’s vigorish into your flat betting strategy.
 This is especially true when backing heavy betting favorites with American odds of -110, as you’ll need to incrementally increase your unit bet to 1.1 if you’re to win 1.0.

 Regardless, the goal here is to keep your betting unit as consistent as possible and avoid incurring considerable losses.
 This strategy is focused on minimizing losses over time, even at the expense of potentially higher and increased returns.